-Our overall goal is to reach a better understanding of how cancers develop in persons with IBMFS, so that we may improve the health care that can be offered to persons with these disorders.
+To reach a better understanding of how cancers develop in persons with an Inherited Bone Marrow Failure Syndrome, so that we may improve the health care that can be offered to persons with these disorders.